REST API Documentation

 The API provides strict pagination to reduce load on the application.

-• totalResults - Integer that describes total amount of items available in list.
+- totalResults – Integer that describes the total amount of items available in the list.

 Jama reserves the right to throttle API usage to ensure a satisfying experience for all our customers.
 Because REST clients may make unlimited requests, we must protect our systems from slow performance due to these types of calls.
 We will describe our throttling techniques below.